-An Easter treat for athletics fans the Comeback 5000 returns to Battersea Park for an afternoon of 5K action with a festival feel.
+🏅 A spring treat for athletics fans the Comeback 5000 returns to Battersea Park in 2024 for an evening of 5K action with a festival feel.
 Spectating is free!

-Organised by Meet Directors Lloyd Kempson and Steve Gardner and hosted by Friday Night Under The Lights and Belgrave Harriers, this afternoon’s Comeback 5000 action (supported by Pro:Direct Running) at the Battersea Park Millennium Arena features some of Great Britain’s top runners.
+Organised by Meet Directors Lloyd Kempson and Steve Gardner and hosted by Belgrave Harriers, Comeback 5000 at the Battersea Park Millennium Arena is set to feature some of Great Britain’s top runners.

-Twelve and a half laps of the track is the 5K distance that parkrun has made familiar to so many, and this afternoon offers a great opportunity to get up close up and personal with elite athletes as they take on the distance in the capital.
-See our ‘ones to watch’ below.
+Twelve and a half laps of the track is the 5K distance that parkrun has made familiar to many, and today’s event offers a great opportunity to get up close up and personal with elite athletes as they take on the distance in the capital.

-Racing starts at 12.30pm with graded open races for club runners before concluding with the men’s and women’s elite races – a total of eight races in all, seeded by PB and getting progressively faster.
-And in addition to serious bragging rights at stake in the men’s and women’s elite races, is an equal split of a guaranteed prize pot of £2,000.
+*Racing starts at 6.15pm with graded open races for club runners before concluding with the men’s and women’s elite races – a total of seven races in all, seeded by PB and getting progressively faster.
+Serious bragging rights at stake in the men’s and women’s elite races, see below for the fastest in the fields by PB.

 🎟️ Spectating at the Comeback 5000 is free.

 🕒 Full race timetable will appear here as soon as published.
 In the meantime check out the 2023 timetable below as a guide.